Generalized Transport Characterizations for Short Oceanic Internal Waves in a Sea of Long Waves: Background

 where $\Pi = \frac{\rho}{g} \partial^2 M/\partial \rho^2 = \rho \partial z/\partial \rho $ is a normalized differential layer thickness.
 Since potential vorticity is conserved along particle trajectories,

 The advection of potential vorticity in (\ref{Vorticity}) takes place exclusively along isopycnal surfaces.
-Therefore, an initial distribution of potential vorticity which is constant on isopycnals, though varying across them, will never change.
+Therefore, an initial distribution of potential vorticity which is constant on isopycnals, though varying across them, will remain constant.
 Hence we shall utilize